 We are an evangelical Anglican church in the ancient liturgical tradition, which means that we emphasize genuine whole-life discipleship through the Holy Spirit, under the authority of the Holy Scriptures, and grounded in the sacramental experience of the Church.

-As a church in PEARUSA within the larger Anglican Communion, we merge three streams of our Christian heritage: we are ANCIENT, EVANGELICAL, and CHARISMATIC:
+As a church within the larger Anglican Communion, we merge three streams of our Christian heritage: we are ANCIENT, EVANGELICAL, and CHARISMATIC:

 We see that the Christian faith—“revealed to the apostles and prophets” (Eph.
 3.5), set down in Scripture, and spread through the power of the Holy Spirit—has always been expressed through a visible church.
 Preserving “the faith that was once for all entrusted to the saints” (Jude 1.3), we hold fast to the received teaching and boundaries of the faith, as expressed in the Apostle’s, the Nicene, and the Athanasian Creeds, as well as in the liturgies of worship passed down through the Church in Britain.
 In keeping with the dynamism of the ancient church, we expect the Holy Spirit to meet us as we enter into the rhythms of praise, preaching, prayers, and Eucharist that have been exercised throughout the Church’s history.